 ⚠️ Note:

-Many restaurants only account for weight loss but forget the costs of space, energy, and labor.
-This can underestimate your cost price by €5-10 per steak.
+Most restaurants only account for weight loss but forget the costs of space, energy, and labor.
+This oversight can underestimate your cost price by €5-10 per steak.

 Calculate total weight loss

-Dry-aging has two types of loss: moisture loss during aging and cutting loss during processing.
+You're dealing with two distinct types of loss: moisture loss during aging and cutting loss during processing.
+Both eat into your margins.

 Moisture loss formula: